Windom College: Western Minnesota Seminary, 1885

 In the fall of 1885, the school was opened with three boys and one girl.
 An old hotel on the hill was secured and fitted up as well as the poverty of the school's treasury allowed.
 The office and parlor were recitation rooms, the dining room, an assembly hall, while a little dingy back room served as an art and music department.
 James Fairchild, of Oberlin College and Harvard University, was the principal, a man who inherited from his father, George Fairchild, an integrity and ability that were of great importance in this formative period of the school.
 Miss Julia V. Finney, from Carleton College, brought to the school exceptional teaching ability and a sympathy with its purposes which gave her patience under trying circumstances.
 Miss Lizzie Cady, of Oberlin, had charge of the musical instruction.
 Miss Minnie Bailey, from Carleton undertook art instruction in the school and village.
 Their salaries were small and often months behind.

 In one of the school's most dire financial periods, Judge Edwin Smith Jones, of Minneapolis, came to Montevideo to investigate for himself.
 He assured the school's administration "... that the school is not going to give up, it is going to succeed, and you tell them that I say so."
 From that day, Judge Jones gave of his time and money to supplement the administration's other efforts.

 In September 1888, the State Association of Congregational churches met at Owatonna, Minnesota.
 The school was in poor financial circumstance at that time, and when a report was called for from the Academy, a simple statement of the serious situation was given.
 Wyman Elliot was in the chair and at the close of the report, he started a movement for help by giving a farm outright.
 Carleton College waived its right to time while Pres.
 Strong and Prof. Goodhue made effective pleas for Montevideo.
 Messrs.
 Morley and Evans took the platform, and in half an hour was subscribed to help the school, gifts coming from every part of the State.

 About 1890, new forces began to enter into the making of the school.
 One of the most important of these was the coming of Charles W. Headley, with his wife, to the principalship of the school.
-Educated in Ripon College and Yale Divinity School, Principal Headley brought to the school a type of force which left its impress upon the character of the graduates for the next decade.
-Headley stood through storm and stress, and only resigned on the return of harmonious and prosperous days.
-For this invaluable service he is always honored among us.
+Educated in Ripon College and Yale Divinity School, Principal Headley brought a strong influence to the school shaping the character of the graduates for the next decade.
+Headley stayed through hard times, and only resigned when peace and success returned.
+We always honor him for this great service.